Epitaxy-Lab/ozone-comm/README.md

 # Ozone Control Device

+This project aimed to provide steady and reproducible ozone pressures in the Falson Group's MBE chamber.
+By implementing custom PID control, the ozone leak valve is adjusted to reach and maintain the desired pressure, based on ion gauge readings.

-This code is intended to run on a Raspberry Pi with a 4 inch touch screen, connected to an Ion Gauge and Ozone Leak Valve.
+This code is intended to run on a Raspberry Pi 4, with serial connections made to the relevant leak valve and ion gauge.

 To run, simply make the Serial connections (through USB), and run `python ozone_control.py`.
 Users may need to specify `python3` depending on their previous installations.